jigmetnamgyal/Data-Structure-and-Algorithm/practisecpp/intro.md

 ## Linking error

-1) unresoved external error - when definition of the function declaration is not found.
+1) unresolved external error - when definition of the function declaration is not found.

 2) duplicate symbols. (same name and same signature) - the linker doesnt know which one to link.
 ## static